shanni6/NailScape/README.md

 3. **User Comments and Interaction**: Functionality for users to comment, like, and share posts.
 4. **Search and Filter**: Users can search for posts by tags, categories, or keywords.
 5. **Responsive Design**: A mobile-friendly user interface for access on any device.
-6. **Clean and Modern UI**: Using CSS modules for a streamlined, conflict-free styling.
+6. **Clean and Modern UI**: Using Tailwind CSS for a streamlined, conflict-free styling.

 ## Implementation